How-to Materials

 Most substantive "how-to" teaching needs to be "hands-on as well".
 We do this kind of things in our Workshops, which follow a step-by-step approach to trying things yourself.
 However, there is some basic orientation that every aspiring genealogist needs to get started.
 We all need to understand basic terminology, the kinds of data which are useful, where to find records, methods to overcome obstacles, and common mistakes.

 We were thrilled to develop a set of these introductory videos with well-known genealogist, Peggy Chapman.
 She holds a Bachelor's degree in Education and a Degree in Master of Library & Information Science (M.L.I.S.).
-She has obtained the Professional Learning Certificate in Genealogical Studies (PLCGS) from the former National Institute of Genealogical Studies (now the International Institute of Genealogical Studies) where she is also a lecturer providing courses on Nova Scotia genealogy.
+She has obtained the Professional Learning Certificate in Genealogical Studies (PLCGS) from the former National Institute of Genealogical Studies (now the International Institute of Genealogical Studies).

 Peggy has done a series of four one-hour videos, titled "Finding Your Nova Scotia Ancestors", which provides a great introduction to doing genealogy, with a particular emphasis on doing research on Nova Scotia ancestors.